titouan-joseph/titouan-joseph.cicorella.net/README.md

 # titouan-joseph.revol.site

-Source code of my website
+Source code of my website [check it](http://titouan-joseph.revol.site)

 Auto deploy on swarm cluster :
  - On push : github workflow build a docker image and push to a private registry
  - On swarm manager, every minute, the cluster check new image from the registry (technically with a cron task and `docker service update --image ` command )